jzimdars-RTG/portfolio/README.md

 - **Adoption beats elegance.** A clever system nobody uses is worse than a clunky one everyone does.
 - **Instrument before automating.** You can't improve what you can't measure.

-## Currently

-Looking for Strategy & Operations roles where the work touches both the data and the customer — Google Customer Solutions, Stripe, HubSpot, and similar.
-Based in Ann Arbor, MI.

 ---